sl-design-system/components/website/src/categories/components/toggle-group/usage.md

 <section>

 ## When to use
-Radio buttons are best used in situations where users need to make a single selection from multiple options within a defined group.
+Toggle group are best used in situations where users need to make a single selection from multiple options within a defined group.
 Here are two common scenarios:

 ### Related Exclusive Choices
 Use a toggle group when offering a set of options where only one can be active at a time.
 This is ideal for scenarios like mode selection, where choosing one option automatically deselects others (e.g., light vs. dark mode).
 The toggle group ensures clear feedback, allowing users to easily understand which option is currently active.